sosedoff/gitkit/README.md

 # Checking connectivity... done.
 ```

 Git also allows using `.netrc` files for authentication purposes.
-Open your '~/.netrc'
+Open your `~/.netrc`
 file and add the following line:

 ```
-machine localtion
+machine localhost
   login hello
   password world
 ```